moccalotto/kissrpg/index.md

 Expert     (d10), and
 Master     (d12)

+> **Example**: A character who is a Journeyman in the Melee skill will roll d10 + d6
+> whenever she makes a melee attack (provided her base die is d10).

 A character starts with 3 skills at the novice level, 2 skills at the Journeyman level, and 1 skill at the advanced level, all other skills are untrained.

 {% assign skills = site.data.skills | sort: 'name' %}
 {% for item in skills %}